SELF-Technology/self-chain-public/docs/technical-docs/self-chain/why-build-a-blockchain.md

 After looking at many alternatives, we concluded that building what we wanted to build on an existing blockchain would require us to make greater sacrifices than we were willing to make.

-Distributed ledger technology was never meant to favour the few – it was meant to be for the masses.
+Distributed ledger technology was never meant to favor the few – it was meant to be for the masses.
 The entire objective was that we shouldn't have to rely on third parties.
-There are, of course, great teams out there building unique and useful products; however, we have yet to find a project that has successfully solved the “blockchain trilemma” to a satisfying degree, due to lack of true decentralisation and democracy within standard consensus mechanisms.
+There are, of course, great teams out there building unique and useful products; however, we have yet to find a project that has successfully solved the "blockchain trilemma" to a satisfying degree, due to lack of true decentralization and democracy within standard consensus mechanisms.

 It eventually became clear to us that it was necessary to create our own blockchain; either from scratch, in partnership, or as a modification of an existing network.
 To give some background to this decision, let us go back a couple of decades to the very inception of blockchain technology.
 The history involved is a critical part of our reasoning.